Donations help us fund on-going

 At Chagrin Valley School there are no traditional classes, instead students may work on projects or choose to take classes on any subject.
 They may also spend a good part of their day in free play.
 Or they might participate in student committees that plan activities & determine certain policies.

 Just as everyone learns to walk & talk on their own, schools following this model have proven that in the right, supportive environment, one also learns reading, writing & practical math by participating in everyday self-chosen activities such as board games, cooking, party planning & construction projects.

 Learning through play is a term used in education and psychology to describe how a child can develop social and cognitive skills, mature emotionally, and gain the self-confidence required to engage in new experiences and environments all through free play.
-Key ways that children learn include playing, being with other people, being active, exploring & new experiences, talking to themselves, communication with others, meeting physical and mental challenges, being shown how to do new things, practicing and repeating skills and having fun.
+Key ways that children learn include playing, being with other people (especially children of different ages), being active, exploring & new experiences, communication with others, meeting physical and mental challenges, being shown how to do new things, practicing and repeating skills and having fun.

 There are hundreds of schools around the world following this model, it is based on the way human children have learned and developed in society for hundreds of thousands of years, by learning through living.